docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 with "Dedication" or "Abstract" titles (or language equivalents) immediately following the docinfo element.

-This field-name-to-element mapping can be replaced for other languages.
-See `Docutils Internationalization`_ for details.

 Unregistered/generic fields may contain one or more paragraphs or arbitrary body elements.
 To support custom styling, the field name is also added to the `"classes" attribute`_ value after being converted into a valid identifier form.

+.. [#i18n] Docutils supports localised bibliographic field names and author separators.
+See the language_code_ setting and, for details, `Docutils Internationalization`_

 RCS Keywords